simonsobs/ocs/docs/developer/writing-plugins.rst

     Agent name when adding new Agents until this is improved.

 Note that each Agent needs to have an entry point that can be called to run the Agent.
+In the above example each Agent defines a ``main`` method that is used.
+If undefined, OCS will default to trying to use ``main`` as the entry point.
 Before the introduction of this plugin system this was typically handled within the ``__main__`` block.

 Entry Point